Kotlin/kotlinx.coroutines/docs/topics/coroutines-basics.md

 ### CoroutineScope.async()

 The [`CoroutineScope.async()`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/async.html) coroutine builder function is an extension function on `CoroutineScope`.
-It starts a concurrent computation and returns a [`Deferred`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-deferred/) handle that represents an eventual result.
+It starts a concurrent computation inside an existing [coroutine scope](#coroutine-scope-and-structured-concurrency) and returns a [`Deferred`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-deferred/) handle that represents an eventual result.
 Use the `.await()` function to suspend the code until the result is ready:

 ```kotlin